Guitar Hero 5: Console-specific variations

 The Wii version of the game, developed by Vicarious Visions, is "full feature parity" with the Xbox 360 and PlayStation 3 versions, including support for up to eight players online, each possibly on their own console.
 Guitar Hero 5 is the first Wii game to support high capacity SD cards, allowing up to about 800 songs to be stored on a 32 GB card.
 While existing Wii Guitar Hero games allow players to purchase downloadable content one song at a time, Guitar Hero 5 includes the ability to download complete albums and song packs.
 Players are also able to manage the content of their Wii memory cards through the game's interface.
 The game does not require players to enter game-specific Friends Codes, but instead uses the global Wii address book to locate friends.
 The "Mii Freestyle" mode, introduced in World Tour, is also present, and with changes to address some of the issues with less-skilled players trying to play well together.
 A "Guitar Hero Nintendo Ecosystem" is introduced in Guitar Hero 5, letting the Wii version communicate with the Nintendo DS, including a stage manager/video editor DS controller feature in conjunction with the Mii Freestyle mode, and a new game mode called "Roadie Battle".
 In Roadie Battle, four players play as two teams; each team has one player performing on an instrument through the Wii, while the other player uses a DS to connect to the Wii and act as the roadie.
 During play, the roadie players attempt to sabotage the other team by completing mini-games on the DS that affect the other team's music performance in a manner similar to Guitar Hero IIIs Battle Mode.
 These can only be cleared by the other DS player performing another mini-game.

-The PlayStation 2 version of the game, developed by Budcat Creations, features less functionality in comparison to other versions.
+The PlayStation 2 version of the game, developed by Budcat Creations, features less functionality in comparison to other versions, as it uses the same engine from Guitar Hero: World Tour, with the same HUD style as Guitar Hero: Metallica.
 Besides lacking online play or downloadable content, the game does not include drop-in/drop-out play, multiplayer "RockFest", nor song challenges.
 A multitap cannot be used to expand the number of controller ports, limiting the game to two guitars, one drum set and one microphone, although the game does support both USB and controller-port guitars.